-As at January 31, 2018, the Company has incurred \$1,252,162 (including \$642,532 for the purchase of mining equipment) in exploration expenditures on the Mon Gold Property, and an advance of \$94,202 to NDM, for ongoing expenditures on the Mon Property.
+As at April 30, 2018, the Company has incurred \$1,299,632 (including \$642,532 for the purchase of mining equipment and \$88,934 in camp equipment) in exploration expenditures on the Mon Gold Property.

+At April 30, 2018, the Company has an exploration advance of \$29,423 to NDM on the Mon Property, for ongoing expenditures.

-Out of the advances made to NDM, NDM has made the following deposits, which are not yet included in exploration costs, but are recorded in prepaid expenses and deposits:
+Out of the advances made to NDM, NDM has made the following deposit, which is not yet included in exploration costs, but recorded in prepaid and deposits:

 The Company authorized NDM to contract out the 2018 ice road construction for the winter road to the Mon Property.
 On November 3, 2017, \$34,000 was paid by NDM to the contractor, which represents 10% of the contract.
 The deposit is refundable in the event that the permits are not granted and the work does not proceed.
-NDM has paid a 30% deposit of \$24,338 plus GST on a fuel tank (total purchase price of \$81,128 excluding taxes) at January 31, 2018.